 Employment authorized under Economic Hardship may be used on- or off-campus, but is limited to 20 hours per week during the fall and spring semesters.
 Students may work full-time during official breaks such as winter break, spring break, and summer break.
 Work does not have to be related to the student’s field of study and does not affect eligibility for OPT, CPT, or Academic Training.

-- For students on a J-1 visa, the works authorization will be granted by UMW CIE and will come in the form of an authorization letter.
+- Students on a J-1 visa must request authorization through CIE.
+If approved, you will receive an authorization letter.
 Except in extreme circumstances, exchange students are not eligible for this type of work authorization.

 If you believe that you could qualify for Severe Economic Hardship, make an appointment with a CIE advisor to discuss the procedures to request this kind of work authorization.